iamkevinzhao/lets_solve_these/box_stacking_problem/README.md

 #### Restrictions

 - No libraries are allowed to be included by the program, except for `<iostream>` and `<fstream>`.
-- Total running time of the program should be less than 5 seconds for 50 arbitrary cases.
+- Total running time of the program should be less than 5 seconds for 50 arbitrary test cases.